By an AccountingEdu contributing writer

 The city of Chicago alone is home to hundreds of diverse businesses and Fortune 500 corporations recognized as the leading employers of management accountants, financial controllers, internal auditors, cost, and capital accountants.
 Among these are aerospace and defense contractor, Boeing; commercial airliner, United; electricity-generating and distribution company, Exelon and multimedia publisher, Tribune Company.
 Other significant companies and major employers of accountants in Illinois include U.S. Cellular; the seventh largest wireless telecommunications company in the United States, the Wm.
 Wrigley Jr. Company, Wilson Sporting Goods, and pharmaceutical company, Abbott Laboratories.
 State Farm Insurance and Country Financial both have corporate offices in Bloomington and construction machinery manufacturer Caterpillar is based in Peoria.
 Decatur is home to A.E.
 Staley and Archer Daniels Midland companies, which both produce agriculturally based products used worldwide.
-Within all these thriving businesses in the windy city and throughout Illinois are accountants and auditors working to maximize efficient business operation and maintain internal controls.The BLS lists Lake County as having the highest salary for accountants at $75,000, followed by the greater Chicago area (including the city and suburbs) at $72,370.
-The average salary for accountants and auditors statewide is $69,660, which is higher than the national average of $67,430.
+Within all these thriving businesses in the windy city and throughout Illinois are accountants and auditors working to maximize efficient business operation and maintain internal controls.In 2014, the US Bureah of Labor Statistics named Lake County as having the highest salary for accountants at $75,000, followed by the greater Chicago area (including the city and suburbs) at $83,310.
+The average salary for accountants and auditors statewide was $66,000 that year, which was higher than the national average of $65,900.

 One of the most controversial tax laws to be passed in the state of Illinois recently has to do with sales tax for online purchases.
 The law requires that online retailers with in-state affiliates collect sales tax on purchases made in Illinois.
 The reason given by lawmakers was that the law would help small businesses compete with online stores by creating a “level playing field” and would also generate $150 million in tax revenue each year.